 (WP Master Control – Set Up, Secure, Back Up & Update Multiple WordPress Sites)

-To view a demo and learn more about this powerful tool, visit the site below:
+To view a demo and learn more about this powerful tool, go here:

 ManageWP lets you access, manage, update and backup all your WP sites from one powerful dashboard.
 It also offers one-click access, easy management, and effortless upgrades.

 For more information about ManageWP, visit the plugin website below:

 WP Pipeline is a WordPress plugin that you install on a separate WordPress site in any domain name that you own.
 Further below in this tutorial we also discuss methods for ensuring that your installation remains private and securely protected.

 Once installed and configured, the plugin allows you to manage multiple WordPress sites from just one central location (i.e. the WordPress admin area in the site where the plugin was installed) …

 Hopefully, you have found the above information useful if you need to manage multiple WordPress websites or blogs setup on different domains.